Prohelion/prohelion.github.io/docs/Battery_Management_System/1000V_BMS_Gen1/Cell_Management_Unit/index.md

 # Cell Management Unit

-The Cell Management Unit connects to the battery cells and reads voltage and temperature information, which it relays via CAN Bus back to the Battery Mananagement Unit.
+The Cell Management Unit connects to the battery cells and reads voltage and temperature information, which it relays via CAN Bus back to the Battery Management Unit.

 <figure markdown>
 ![Battery Management System](../images/Introduction_2.png)